A guide for those who work for an MP

 Questions can be tabled electronically through the MemberHub – your Member must ask the Table Office to give you access to this facility and you may be asked to prepare Questions for tabling by this means.
 At present, Members can table up to five written questions per day via e-tabling up to 6.30 pm from Monday to Thursday, and up to 2.30 pm on Fridays.
 The limits only apply to e-tabling – Members may still table as many Questions in person or by post as they wish.

-If the Table Office has any problems with a Question they receive, your MP will receive a card in the post or an email asking them to contact the Table Office to discuss the Question and how it might need to be changed.
+If the Table Office has any problems with a Question they receive, your MP will receive an email asking them to contact the Table Office to discuss the Question and how it might need to be changed.
 This is known as the Question being ‘carded’.
 If a Question is carded, Members’ staff can call to discuss or clarify Questions.
 However, they may still need Member authority if a Question is substantially redrafted.

 Every day (except Fridays) MPs ask ministers questions in the House about various government policies or recent events.